-Typical "jealous" behaviors include hissing, growling, and swatting at an object that they are jealous of, such as your cell phone while you are holding it, are common symptoms.
-Jealous cats may also intrude on your personal space while you are holding a new baby or video game controller or attempt to sit on your lap while you cuddle with your significant other instead of them.
+Typical "jealous" behaviors include hissing, growling, and swatting at the object that the cat is jealous of, such as your cell phone while you are holding it.
+Jealous cats may also intrude on your personal space while you are holding a new baby or video game controller.
+They may attempt to sit on your lap while you cuddle with your significant other instead of them.

-A cat might also show its jealousy through destruction, including chewing, biting, and shredding furniture, curtains, and other items.
-Items sitting on a countertop or table, such as a drinking glass or decoration, may be knocked over or broken as well.
+A jealous cat can be more aggressive and start scratching or biting.
+It may also lead to destructive behavior, including chewing or shredding furniture, curtains, and other items.
+Objects sitting on a countertop or table, such as a drinking glass or decoration, may be knocked over or broken as well.

 How to Stop Jealous Behavior

-Jealousy in a cat can be hard to manage, but there are still things you can do to eliminate or lessen the unwanted behaviors.
+It can be difficult to manage jealousy in a cat, but there are things you can do to eliminate or lessen the unwanted behaviors.

 - Did you recently bring home a new baby or pet?

 - Are you spending more time doing something you didn't do before?

 - Has your cat's favorite spots in the house been disturbed?